 The Board of Parole Hearings recognizes that the rights and interests of all persons appearing for a parole suitability hearing are best served when hearings are conducted as scheduled.
 The Board, therefore, makes every effort to avoid postponing a parole hearing once it is scheduled.
 Nevertheless, it is sometimes necessary to postpone a parole hearing.

 A parole hearing may be postponed due to the unavailability of a hearing panel, missing or untimely documents, notices, or accommodations for an inmate’s disability that are required for a parole hearing.
 In addition, a hearing can be postponed due to exigent circumstances such as illness, natural disasters, or emergencies in the prison.

-Inmates may also request to postpone their hearing to resolve matters relevant to their parole suitability hearing.
-Requests will be approved only if the inmate shows good cause for the postponement and the inmate did not and could not have known about the need for the postponement any earlier than when the request was made.
+Incarcerated persons may also request to postpone their hearing to resolve matters relevant to their parole suitability hearing.
+Requests will be approved only if the incarcerated person shows good cause for the postponement and the incarcerated person did not and could not have known about the need for the postponement any earlier than when the request was made.

 Hearings that are postponed will be scheduled as soon as possible, usually within four to six months, and all parties entitled to receive notice of the hearing will receive notice of the new scheduled date.